Something really feminine, but cute ansd simple.

 ….casual, fun, ….and with Sam Worthington!

 Very simple and comfortble.
 I used to wear complicated clothes before on dates so I used to feeel very uncomfortable.
 I’d go for something simple cute and natural.
 The erfect place for a date would be a nice park and later, after a walk coffee in a cute cafe.
 That was actually my first date with my fiance:D:D two and a half years ago.
-The simpler the better.posted about 5 years ago
+The simpler the better.posted over 5 years ago

 I shift my style based on the type of date, too.
 For instance, meeting up in the daytime at a coffee shop is much different from going out to a nice restaurant in the evening, and both of those are way different from a picnic in the park.